achudars/Chrome-Extension-Trigger-Refresh/README.md

 Chrome Extension Trigger Refresh
 ================================

-This is an unpublished* Chrome Extension to trigger tab refresh for selected pages on CTRL+SHIFT key combo.
+This is an unpublished* Chrome Extension to trigger tab refresh for selected pages on CTRL+S key combo.

 *unpublished because I can't be bothered to pay a $5 fee for publishing this super simple extension.